Two Ancient Chinese Villages in a Deep Mountain

 Four Architects from Beijing

-It was in the mid 1980s, the day two weeks before Chinese New Year.
+It was in the mid-1980s, the day two weeks before Chinese New Year.
 On a dirt road of a remote mountainous area in the backward Anhui Province, four architects from Beijing were jam-packed in a small trailer box drawn by a motorbike.

 A Dangerous Journey to A Mountain Village

 The road was extremely rough and dusty, and the trailer box was not intended for transporting people but goods, like concrete, bricks, vegetables, sometimes chickens and pigs.
-They began to doubt if they would ever be able to arrive at their destination in one piece, since they had to sit on the edges of the trailer and each bump in the road when the vehicle encountered a stone or a pit seemed to be powerful enough to throw all of them out of the container.
+They began to doubt if they would ever be able to arrive at their destination in one piece since they had to sit on the edges of the trailer and each bump in the road when the vehicle encountered a stone or a pit seemed to be powerful enough to throw all of them out of the container.

 Yet it didn’t take long for them to realise how blessed they were.
-The bus they missed was found to have fallen into a farmland.
+The bus they missed was found to have fallen into farmland.

 The passengers were horrified, but the driver didn’t even bother to slow down his motorbike when passed the doomed vehicle.
 “It happens quite often, we’ve all got used to,” he replied when questioned by his guests.
 “That’s the price you pay for living in mountains,” he added.

-“Since you guys have no relatives there, I just wonder why take all the trouble visiting that village,” the bikie said.
+“Since you guys have no relatives there, I just wonder why to take all the trouble visiting that village,” the bikie said.

 But when they finally arrived at the village, they all knew for sure why they came.